 Members and friends can print off the event poster for further details and display.

 March 7 & 8, 2016 at SFU:We were honoured to have distinguished science photographer, Felice Frankel present on her award winning work.
 Felice is a research scientist at the Center for Materials Science and Engineering at the Massachusetts Institute of Technology, where in collaboration with many scientists and engineers her works have appeared in over 200 publications.
 During her career she has won numerous awards, such as the Lennart Nilsson Award for Scientific Photography, and has been profiled in the New York Time, Washington Post and LIFE magazine, to name a few.

 The Chemistry in Society Lectureship occured March 7 and 8th, 2016 with two presentations and one workshop.
 All events were free to attend and light refreshments were provided.
 Information about each event is provided below, with more details on the attached posters.
 For more information asbout Felice and her work please visit her website, felicefrankel.com, and follow her on twitter@felicefrankel.

 3:30 pm on Monday, March 7th, 2016 at IRMACS,

 Simon Fraser University (Burnaby)

-Felice will demonstrate how taking the process of creating visuals just one step further, can help with journal submissions, presentations, posters and submissions to funding agencies.
-She will show various step by step processes for getting from “here” to “there” (details).
+Felice demonstrated how taking the process of creating visuals just one step further, can help with journal submissions, presentations, posters and submissions to funding agencies.
+She showed various step by step processes for getting from "here" to "there" (details).

 7:00 pm, Tuesday March 8th, 2016